Skip to content

 Brian Lara has been responsible for the selection of Edwards, as fans were impressed by watching Fidel in net practice.

-He debuted in one international against Zimbabwe in Harare in January 2015.
+He debuted in an international against Zimbabwe in Harare in January 2015.

 Fidel made the record of taking 6 wickets on their ODI debut and was the second player after Tony Dodemaide to take 5 wickets in both tests.